UAW cites 'productive' talks with Ford on second day of US auto strike | Headlines

 UAW cites 'productive' talks with Ford on second day of US auto strike

 The union's wage demand includes a 20% immediate increase.
-Mark Stewart, the North American chief operating officer for Stellantis, told reporters on Saturday the UAW rejected a proposal to keep an assembly plant in Belvidere, Illinois open, noting that the company's offer had been contingent on reaching agreement before the contract expiration.
+Mark Stewart, the North American chief operating officer for Stellantis, told reporters on Saturday the UAW rejected a proposal to resume operations at an assembly plant in Belvidere, Illinois, noting that the company's offer had been contingent on reaching agreement before the contract expiration.

-Negotiators for the United Auto Workers and Ford had "reasonably productive discussions" toward a new contract, the union said on Saturday, while officials at Chrysler parent Stellantis said the UAW had rejected a plan to save jobs at an Illinois factory.
+Negotiators for the United Auto Workers and Ford Motor had "reasonably productive discussions" toward a new contract, the union said on Saturday, while officials at Chrysler parent Stellantis said a proposal to resume work at an idled Illinois factory has fallen through.
 About 12,700 UAW workers remained on strike for a second day as part of a coordinated labor action targeting three U.S. assembly plants - one at each of the Detroit Three automakers.

 Union negotiators and representatives of General Motors , Ford and Stellantis resumed talks on Saturday, a day after the UAW initiated the most ambitious U.S. industrial labor action in decades.
 There was no sign of a breakthrough as of Saturday afternoon.